LipschitzCondition/Code-Repository-Econ-RA/Rmarkdown/README.md

 # R
-Folder names are the courses these codes were written for.
+Folder names show the courses these codes were written for.